dabit3/full-stack-ethereum-marketplace-workshop/README.md

 payable(owner).transfer(listingPrice);
 ```

-Next, in the client-side code, open __pages/create-item.js__ and add the payment value to be sent along with the transaction:
+Next, in the client-side code, open __pages/create-item.js__ and add the payment value to be sent along with the transaction in the `createSale` function:

 ```javascript
 // above code omitted